WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

 * Hepled MS by adding a chapter suggestion for the Turing Way
+  * KW: Awesome!

 #### Who helped you this week?